quattromani/childrenssafetyimmobilizer/whitepaper.md

+---
+title: "Whitepaper: Ethical and Compassionate Alternatives to Traditional Pediatric Restraints in Medical Procedures"
+permalink: /whitepaper/
+---

 # Whitepaper: Ethical and Compassionate Alternatives to Traditional Pediatric Restraints in Medical Procedures
 **By Dr. Frank L. Quattromani, Pediatric Radiologist**